Experience-Monks/devtool/README.md

 Since this is running in Electron and Chromium, instead of Node, you might run into some oddities and gotchas.

-- When the DevTools window first opens, you may need to reload the browser for source maps and debugging to work correctly (related: [electron#2379](https://github.com/atom/electron/issues/2379))
 - `window` and other browser APIs are present; this may affect modules using these globals to detect Browser/Node environments
 - You must call `window.close()` to stop the process; apps will not quit on their own
   - You should use `window.close()` instead of `process.exit(0)` to ensure all outputs drain before exiting